Symmetry protected topological phases under decoherence: Effective Field Theory Evaluation

-As an example, let us introduce the following ``interaction" in the density matrix \beqn \mathcal{S}^{\textrm{int}}_{1d, 1}[\vect{n}(x), \vect{n}'(x)] \sim \int dx \ u \left( \vect{n}(x)\cdot \vect{n}'(x) \right). \eeqn Physically this interaction corresponds to introducing decoherence of all degrees of freedom of the system, as now the density matrix in Eq.~\ref{mixeddm} is no longer invariant under any separate left or right $Z_2^A$ or $Z_2^B$ transformation, though it is still invariant under simultaneous left and right transformations; in other words, the decoherence introduced by $S^{\textrm{int}}_{1d,1}$ should be analogous to introducing temperature to the density matrix, which thermalizes all degrees of freedom.
+Physically this interaction corresponds to introducing decoherence of all degrees of freedom of the system, as now the density matrix in \eqnref{mixeddm} is no longer invariant under any separate left or right $\mathbb{Z}_2^A$ or $\mathbb{Z}_2^B$ transformation, though it is still invariant under simultaneous left and right transformations; in other words, the decoherence introduced by $S^{\textrm{int}}_{1d,1}$ should be analogous to introducing temperature to the density matrix, which thermalizes all degrees of freedom.
 A similar idea of generating mixed density matrices has been explored for states constructed with loop degrees of freedom~\cite{chamon}.
-Most naturally, when the density matrix is driven into a mixed state under decoherence, the interaction $\mathcal{S}^{\textrm{int}}_{1d, 1}$ should favor the ``diagonal" configurations $\vect{n}(x) \sim \vect{n}'(x)$, $i.e.$ we need $u < 0$ in Eq.~\ref{int1d1}.
+Most naturally, when the density matrix is driven into a mixed state under decoherence, the interaction $\mathcal{S}^{\textrm{int}}_{1d, 1}$ should favor the ``diagonal'' configurations $\vect{n}(x) \sim \vect{n}'(x)$, $i.e.$ we need $u < 0$ in \eqnref{int1d1}.
 When $\vect{n}(x) \sim \vect{n}'(x)$, the two WZW terms, $i.e.$ $\mathrm{WZW}[\vect{n}(x)]$ and $\mathrm{WZW}[\vect{n}'(x)]$ tend to cancel each other.
 Without the WZW term, both the type-I and type-II strange correlators would be short-range, for all components $a$, $b$.
-This is consistent with the picture under space-time rotation, as the interaction term $S^{\textrm{int}}_{1d,1}$ would translate into the following spin-spin interaction of the zero-dimensional system \beqn H^{\textrm{int}}_{0d,1} \sim J \vect{S} \cdot \vect{S}' + \cdots. \eeqn The ellipsis includes terms that reduce the SO(3) spin symmetry down to $Z_2^A \times Z_2^B$.
-When $J > 0$, the ground state is a spin singlet; when $J < 0$, as long as there are terms that reduce the symmetry to $Z_2^A \times Z_2^B$, the ground state is in general nondegenerate, hence any spin correlation along the temporal direction would still be short ranged.
+This is consistent with the picture under space-time rotation, as the interaction term $S^{\textrm{int}}_{1d,1}$ would translate into the following spin-spin interaction of the zero-dimensional system \beqn H^{\textrm{int}}_{0d,1} \sim J \vect{S} \cdot \vect{S}' + \cdots. \eeqn The ellipsis includes terms that reduce the SO(3) spin symmetry down to $\mathbb{Z}_2^A \times \mathbb{Z}_2^B$.
+When $J > 0$, the ground state is a spin singlet; when $J < 0$, as long as there are terms that reduce the symmetry to $\mathbb{Z}_2^A \times \mathbb{Z}_2^B$, the ground state is in general nondegenerate, hence any spin correlation along the temporal direction would still be short ranged.